paul-eff/SmallAdditions/README.md

 SmallAdditions is a Bukkit/Paper server plugin which aims to improve vanilla gameplay just a smidge.
 The features are designed to be unintrusive and can be deactivated and configured in the given YAML file.
-New ideas and issues can be be directly submitted to this repository.
+New ideas and issues can be directly submitted to this repository.

 ### Active features: